-- For additional coverage: - The SV may not exceed the highest maximum value for the same plant category reported on your MUVP; and - You may be required at time of inspection to provide inventory records or comprehensive business plan to support the maximum values reported. - For CAT coverage, your SV for each insured plant production practice cannot exceed the lesser of: - 110 percent of the maximum value for all the plant categories in any given month during any of the preceding three crop years; or - The maximum of the monthly values reported on the MUVP.
-At the time of an inspection or at any time upon our request, you must provide inventory records to support the monthly values reported. - What are the insurable causes of loss?
+- For additional levels of coverage: - The SV may not exceed the highest maximum value for the same plant category reported on your MUVP; and - You may be required at time of inspection to provide inventory records or comprehensive business plan to support the maximum values reported. - For catastrophic level of coverage, your SV for each insured plant production practice cannot exceed the lesser of: - 110 percent of the maximum value for all the plant categories in any given month during any of the preceding three crop years; or - maximum of the monthly values reported on the MUVP.
+At the time of an inspection or at any time upon our request, you must provide inventory records to support the monthly values reported.

+What are the insurable causes of loss?

-Insurance is provided for unavoidable damage caused only by the unknown introduction of a plant disease or contamination into the CE at no fault of the CE operator resulting in a destruction order that requires destruction of the plants.
+Insurance is provided for unavoidable damage caused only by the unknown introduction of a regulated plant disease or contamination into the CE at no fault of the CE operator resulting in: